tier2tickets/Knowledge-Base/content/customization/tier2scripts.rst

 	#########################install.ps1############################################
 	#
-	# This is an insall script that will allow you to change the default shortcut
+	# This is an install script that will allow you to change the default shortcut
 	# name
 	#
 	#